Epilepsy Center Offers Advanced Treatments

 The Level 3 accreditation recognizes that SIU and Memorial have the professional expertise and state-of-the-art diagnostic and therapeutic facilities to provide the highest level medical evaluation and treatment for patients with complex epilepsy, including surgery and behavioral health support.

-“At the SIU Neuroscience Institute, our goal is to provide timely assessment and improve the quality of life for patients with epilepsy,” said Najib Murr, MD, co-director of the SIU Neuroscience Institute’s Epilepsy Center and director of the EEG (electroencephalogram) Lab at Memorial Medical Center.
+“At the SIU Neuroscience Institute, our goal is to provide timely assessment and improve the quality of life for patients with epilepsy,” said Abdullah Al Sawaf, MD, director of the SIU Neuroscience Institute’s Epilepsy Center at Memorial Medical Center.
 “Patients can see our specialists and have a complete treatment plan in a few days.”

-Joining Murr are Abdullah Al Sawaf, MD, and Sajjad Mueed, both SIU Medicine neurologists, who provide specialty care in epilepsy.
+Abdullah Al Sawaf, MD, and Sajjad Mueed, MD, both SIU Medicine neurologists, provide specialty care in epilepsy.
 The Memorial Epilepsy Center not only provides routine care to individuals with seizures or epilepsy, but also specializes in providing comprehensive diagnostic and treatment services to individuals with uncontrolled seizures.
 The center’s multidisciplinary team approach includes team-based care from neurologists, neurosurgeons, psychiatrists and neuropsychologists at SIU and radiologists and interventional radiologists at Memorial Medical Center.

 "We are honored and proud of this accreditation, which acknowledges our efforts to provide the most innovation care to our patients," said Tiffany Whitaker, a registered nurse and director of comprehensive stroke services at Memorial Medical Center.
 "The Memorial Epilepsy Center features an excellent multidisciplinary team that improves access to specialists while providing patient-centered care."